Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Works of Chihuly in the Desert, Phoenix, AZ, USA

-Ranking as one of the top attractions in Phoenix, the Desert Botanical Garden features thousands of desert plants – including cactus, trees and flowers – in the 55-acre park.
+Ranking as one of the top attractions in Phoenix, the Desert Botanical Garden features thousands of plants in the 55-acre park.

 In addition to the incredible display of desert flora, DBG also hosts numerous events throughout the year.
-Special exhibits – like Chihuly in the Desert – are especially popular.
+Special exhibits – like Chihuly in the Desert – are extremely popular.

-That said, the annual wintertime Las Noches de las Luminarias at DBG – an event featuring twinkling lights, story telling and holiday music – gets our vote as one of the best things to do in Phoenix in December!
+That said, the annual wintertime Las Noches de las Luminarias gets our vote as the absolute best thing to see in Phoenix in December!

 #25 Pueblo Grande Museum

-Featuring the preserved ruins of an ancient Native American village, the Pueblo Grande Museum is an excellent place in Phoenix to learn about the history and culture of the Hohokam tribe.
+Featuring the preserved ruins of an ancient Native American village, Pueblo Grande is an excellent place in Phoenix to learn about the culture of the Hohokam tribe.

 Inside the museum, visitors can see recovered objects – like jewelry, tools and pots.
 Guests then embark on a trail through the ruins and recreated dwellings to get a better understanding of how the village likely looked.